farai/farai.github.io/source/_posts/2014-05-11-setup-octopress-blog-with-github-pages.markdown

 rake "new_post[Setup Octopress blog with Github Pages]"

 ```
-And thats all that was to setting my new Octopress blog.
+And thats all that was to setting up my new Octopress blog.